pwall567/textmatcher/README.md

 The absolute value of the largest negative integer is one greater than the largest positive integer, so if a parsing operation detected a sign, and then attempted to parse a set of digits following the sign, it would not be able to handle a string representing `Integer.MIN_VALUE`.
-To get around this problem, a version of `getResultInt` allows a sign to be passed as a parameter, and if the value is negative, values up to (or down to) the maximum range for an `int` will be permitted.
+To get around this problem, a version of `getResultInt` allows a sign to be passed as a `boolean` parameter, and if the parameter is `true` (to indicate negative), the value is calculated by subtracting from zero, allowing values down to `Integer.MIN_VALUE` to be returned.

 - `int getResultInt()`
 - `int getResultInt(boolean negative)`